MichaIng/DietPi-Docs/docs/software/remote_desktop.md

 ![Remot3.it web interface screenshot](../assets/images/dietpi-software-remotedesktop-remot3it.png){: width="400" height="140" loading="lazy"}

-Weaved works by connecting you to a specific TCP port on your device, all of which can be customised during first run setup.
+Remot3.it works by connecting you to a specific TCP port on your device, all of which can be customised during first run setup.

 Examples of TCP ports for Remot3.it:

-- SSH port 22.
+- SSH port **22**.
 Open a remote terminal to your device.
-- Transmission port 9091.
+- Transmission port **9091**.
 Monitor your BitTorrent downloads.
-- Webserver port 80.
-Access your internal webserver and/or websites.
+- Webserver port **80**.
+Access your internal websites.

 === "First Run Setup"

-    The first run setup is executed once `dietpi-software` has completed the installation and the system is rebooted.
-Run the following command.
-Follow the onscreen instructions to setup and link an account:
+    On interactive installs, `dietpi-software` will call the setup script to setup and manage your application connections.
+On unattended installs, e.g. via `dietpi.txt`, you can call it manually from console:

     ```sh
     connectd_installer